ensconced/simp/README.md

 TODO

 - tidy up!
+- handle compiler errors properly - currently we output a load a junk...
 - improve usage of yargs to generate help pages and shell completion scripts!
 - better logging
 - consume config file to set up aliases for different build targets